TOWNSEND, TENNESSEE is a mountain town roughly halfway between Maryville and Gatlinburg, with Highway 321/Lamar Alexander Parkway running through it.

 Each of the Outfitter companies seems to be connected to various, if not all, of the local activity guides and tours, so they can give you more info on that.

-Campgrounds like Wesley Woods and KOA are in Townsend also.
+Wesley Woods, KOA, and other campgrounds are located in Townsend also.

-You can also stay at local resorts and campgrounds like Little Arrow.
+You can also stay at local resorts and campgrounds like Little Arrow for a more posh experience.

-This guy and I waved at each other while I watched him fish for a moment.
-I held up my camera and he gave me a thumbs up.
+This guy and I waved at each other while I watched him fishing.
+I held up my camera before taking his photo, and he gave me a thumbs up.

 Check him out, just having a day.